 With all the challenges we have been facing with the coronavirus’ impact on education, we have been getting many questions about our transfer policies.
 It is a very fluid situation, as you know—as one decision is made, it influences another.
-As of today, the Chancellor has approved the following three temporary changes to Articulation and Transfer policy; these changes were developed after consultation with the Ohio Articulation and Transfer Network Oversight Board and other stakeholders:
+The Chancellor has approved the following temporary changes to Articulation and Transfer policy; these changes were developed after consultation with the Ohio Articulation and Transfer Network Oversight Board and other stakeholders:

 The Acceptance of FY20 Spring AP Exam Scores for College Credit